 I used to be such a wuss when it came to any sort of social interaction because I used to be afraid of what people think.
 Now, I LOVE talking and meeting new people.
-I’ll let you in on how I did that a little bit later (a hint is in the title, how to be confident) but first, some stories.
+I’ll let you in on how I did that a little bit later (a hint is in the title) but first, some stories.

 Back in middle school, my heart would begin to beat faster and faster when I knew my name would be called for “popcorn reading.”
 If you don’t know what that is, it is basically a classroom taking turns reading passages from a book.

 What if my voice sounded funny?
 What if puberty wasn’t kind and decided to make my pitch higher in the middle of a sentence?
 Oh God, what if I mispronounce “Algernon?!”